World Diabetes Day: History

-By 2016, World Diabetes Day was being commemorated by over 230 IDF member associations in more than 160 countries and territories, as well as by other organizations, companies, healthcare professionals, politicians, celebrities, and people living with diabetes and their families.
-Activities include diabetes screening programmes, radio and television campaigns, sports events and others.
+By 2016, over 230 IDF Member Associations in more than 160 countries and territories were commemorating World Diabetes Day.
+IDF Member Associations were joined by international organizations, companies, healthcare professionals, politicians, celebrities, and people living with diabetes and their families.
+Activities on WDD include diabetes screening programs, radio and television campaigns, and sports events.

-Themes
+Themes of World Diabetes day

-Themes of previous World Diabetes Day campaigns have focused on different factors that influence the risk of diabetes and its complications:
+The theme of the previous World Diabetes Day from 2021–2023 was access to Diabetes care.